 Giovanna Chesler directs documentary and narrative films addressing themes of the body, sexuality, and gender.
 Her films have been exhibited at over 120 film festivals worldwide and in museums and gallery spaces including Anthology Film Archives, National Museum of Women in the Arts, Museum of Photographic Arts in San Diego, La Jolla Contemporary Art Museum, New Orleans International Film Festival, Outfest, Frameline, Ann Arbor Film Festival, Seattle International Film Festival, Los Angeles Film Festival, and more.
 She is an Associate Professor and the Director of the Film and Video Studies Program at George Mason University, and affiliated faculty in Film and Media Studies and Women and Gender Studies at Mason.
 In 2019, the DC Commission on the Arts and Humanities awarded Giovanna a Fellowship in Media Arts.
 Giovanna serves as a Board Member at Large to Women in Film and Video DC, an organization that works to advance the role of women in media.

-Giovanna is in development on a feature length film on memory loss and addiction titled Java that she has written and will direct.
-She has directed ten films including her recent short fiction dramas The Pick Up (2018, HD, 10 min) awarded Best Short Fiction Film at Cineffable Paris International Lesbian and Feminist Film Festival.
+Giovanna has directed ten films including her recent short fiction dramas The Pick Up (2018, HD, 10 min) awarded Best Short Fiction Film at Cineffable Paris International Lesbian and Feminist Film Festival.
 Giovanna’s other recent fiction shorts include Java (2017, HD, 11 min) and Bye Bi Love (HD, 17min).
 Giovanna's hour-long documentary Period: The End of Menstruation (16mm, 2006, Cinema Guild) looks at cultural and medical trends in menstruation and was covered on the front page of The New York Times as a touchstone on the debate over menstrual suppression.
 It was the most emailed article for two days and received international press attention, demonstrating how this taboo subject deserves wider discussion.
 She is developing several feature projects.